Thor: Ragnarok: Filming

 Principal photography began on July 4, 2016, under the working title Creature Report, at Village Roadshow Studios in Oxenford, Gold Coast, Queensland, Australia, exclusively using all nine of the studios' sound stages.
 Additional filming was to occur throughout the state of Queensland, including Tamborine National Park.
 The Brisbane central business district, where filming took place from August 22 to 25, was used to double as New York City.
 Javier Aguirresarobe served as cinematographer on the film, describing his work on the film as "a rare combination of satisfaction and frustration", feeling that he was mostly there to service the director and visual effects supervisor, but felt "very happy to have been able to respond to such incredible technical requirements".

 Later in July, regarding the film's "buddy-style comedy" nature, Waititi said that the script had changed from then and it was still unclear what the final film would look like, but there "are buddy elements to it between Thor and the Hulk".
 He said it would be a "'70s/'80s sci-fi fantasy" and "the most 'out there' of all the Marvel movies", with the tone closest to that of Big Trouble in Little China.
-Inspiration for the road-trip aspect of the film included 48 Hrs.
+Inspiration for the road-trip aspect of Ragnarok included the films 48 Hrs.
 (1982), Withnail and I (1987), and Planes, Trains and Automobiles (1987).
-Waititi also asked the heads of each department to watch Flash Gordon (1980) before beginning work.
-Concept art released at San Diego Comic Con 2016 revealed that the character Fenris Wolf would appear.
+Waititi also asked the heads of each department to watch the film Flash Gordon (1980) before beginning work.
+Concept art released at San Diego Comic Con in 2016 revealed that the character Fenris Wolf would appear.

 By August, over 100 set and construction workers were given termination notifications, with some complaining that they had been promised work until October or November 2016, and that New Zealand crew members were receiving preferential treatment over the Australian locals.
 However, Premier Palaszczuk stated that the work for set builders simply "finished", and that other jobs would become available as actors arrived for filming.
 Sets constructed for the film were for Sakaar, including the Grandmaster's palace and surrounding junkyard, as well as Asgard (based on the aesthetics of the previous Thor films).
-The interior of the Avenger Quinjet, which was built for The Avengers (2012), was shipped to Australia.
+The interior of the Avenger Quinjet, which was built for the MCU film The Avengers (2012), was shipped to Australia.
 Waititi, who is Māori, made hiring Indigenous and Aboriginal Australians, along with New Zealanders, a priority for the various departments, saying, "It's a responsibility you have to the Indigenous people.
 You're coming to a country and you're bringing money into the economy and creating jobs but I think you have an even bigger responsibility to look after the people that have less opportunities."
 He added that having these people on the crew "feel[s] very much like family" and "helps calm me down and makes me feel relaxed".
 The Indigenous and Aboriginals were hired as part of an initiative by Screen Australia's Indigenous Department, whose mission is "to give Aboriginal and Torres Strait Islanders a foot in the door of the film industry".